pchtsp/pytups/docs/source/examples.rst

 Normal operations
 -----------------

-Some operations have been oveloaded for dictionaries so they can be done between superdicts as if they were numbers:
+Some operations have been overloaded for dictionaries so they can be done between superdicts as if they were numbers:

 Example data::